Lokagrani Adv. Balwantrao Raga alias Balasaheb Deshmukh: Social Contributions

-He founded the Lokmanya Tilak Smarak Mandal in Chandrapur, established the Lokmanya Tilak Vidyalaya, supported the Goa liberation movement of 1956, advocated for social equality and supported marginalized communities serving as president of the Choka Mela hostel.
+He founded the Lokmanya Tilak Smarak Mandal in Chandrapur, established the Lokmanya Tilak Vidyalaya, supported the Goan independence movement of 1956, advocated for social equality and supported marginalized communities serving as president of the Choka Mela hostel.

 Legacy

 He is remembered as a respected nationalist lawyer and social reformer, he received a testimonial from the Manciple committee in 1937.

 Shakuntala Railway, originally named –– railway, was renamed after Shakuntala Deshmukh née Jadhav, who was wife of Balwantrao Deshmukh.